Consolidation is that aggressive word which has been enveloping

 Other vendors share in the growth of the Arnold Companies Inc. A good example is

-Schweiss Manufacturing inrural Fairfax, Minn.
+Schweiss Manufacturing in rural Fairfax, MN.
 This firm builds both bifold and

 one-piece hydraulic doors for a nationwide market.
 A few years back, the Arnold